durhamgamma/fermi-tutorial/README.md

 ## Running the tutorials

-To run the tutorials simply open your chosen tutorial number in a Jupyter notebook and complete work through as required e.g.
+To run the tutorials simply open your chosen tutorial number in a Jupyter notebook and complete the learning exercises as required e.g.

 ```jupyter notebook Tutorial 1.
 The Fermi Data.ipynb```